evrabel/iluvcoffee/notes.md

 Windows:
 See Docker Installation Instructions in OneNote

+Mac

-Mac Docker start and stop commands:
+Docker start and stop commands:

 docker-compose up -d

+- This created a container but I do not see it listed in Docker Desktop.
+I could see it with the following command: docker container ls

 docker-compose down

 Postgres user: postgres

+Postgres Installation on Work Laptop

 Verified that the pg package was approved: https://va529.cloud.invgate.net/incident/show/index/id/9913

-Postgres Installation on Work Laptop

 Ran Docker Desktop

 Following instructions here: https://hub.docker.com/_/postgres

 docker pull postgres

-docker run --name iluvcoffee -e POSTGRES_PASSWORD=pass123 -d postgres

 Command to create docker on windows: docker run --name iluvcoffee -p 5432:5432 -e POSTGRES_PASSWORD=pass123 -d postgres